Top 6 Hiking Boots for Wide Feet – 2026 Trail-Tested Picks

 - Affordable and lightweight

-- Wide sizing available for comfort
+- A wide range of sizes is available for comfort

 - The best option for casual hikes